 On multiple occasions, staff was witnessed not washing hand between patients for the proper amount of time.
 One staff member gave a resident eye drops for an infection, and then took her gloves off and only washed hands for six seconds before moving on to the next resident.
 When asked, a staff member said that gloves must be changed between tasks, hands must be washed before and after patients, and for 15-20 seconds.

 When your loved one is in a nursing home, the best thing you can do for them is to take careful notice of everything you see during visits.
 You should also ask others to communicate anything they notice out of the ordinary during their visits.
 Any unexplained bruising, withdrawal from social situations, foul smells in the room, or weight loss should be considered red flags.
 Be on the lookout for interactions with staff and your loved one’s reaction to them.

 Many times, people are embarrassed if they are experiencing neglect or abuse.
 Your loved one might think that as an adult they should be able to prevent it for themselves.
 However, people in a nursing home are there because they are trying to recover, or because living on their own has become difficult.
 They need advocates, and their family and friends are the best advocates they can get.

 If you see things that worry you, talk with the staff and administration.
 They should be able to address your concerns.
 Continue to watch and make sure they follow up as they say they will.
 If they do not, it might be necessary to involve an attorney.
-Levin and Perconti have experience in a great deal of elder abuse and neglect cases, including, but not limited to:
+Levin and Perconti have experience in a great deal of elder abuse and neglect cases

 It can be incredibly difficult to leave the care of someone you love to someone you do not know very well.
 Sometimes that is the best thing you can do for them.
 Your job is not done though, and you’ll need to be an active participant in their care.
 If you need help doing that, click here to contact Levin & Perconti or call us at 877-374-1417 for a zero cost, completely confidential, and no obligation consultation today.